- Capital: Tuxtla Gutiérrez

 Heading to the southwest of the state, you can follow the Ruta del Café (coffee route), hike Tacaná Volcano or simply head off for some leisure to the Pacific coast with its mostly grey-black beaches at Puerto Arista, Boca del Cielo, Riberas de la Costa Azul or Barra de Zacapulco.

-How to get there: there are international airports in Tuxtla Gutierrez (compare airfares to Tuxtla Gutierrez) and Tapachula (compare airfares to Tapachula), on the border with Guatemala.
+How to get there: there are international airports in Tuxtla Gutierrez and Tapachula, on the border with Guatemala.